Everybody needs a vacation every once in awhile. It’s estimated that 49.6 million Americans travel between Memorial Day and Labor Day.

 This may sound like a strange place to see birds, but the word “cave” is a misnomer in this case.

-When you’re at the mouth of the cave you see over miles of trees.
+When you’re at the mouth of the cave you see plenty of treetops.
 You’ll catch plenty of birds flying throughout the skies, or can see a few nesting in trees.

 It isn’t a very long hike, about 4.4 miles roundtrip.
 It’s not very intense, so it can be enjoyed by bird watchers and hikers of all skill levels.

 When you’re looking through the trees you could see a dark-eyed Junco.
 They like to nest in the area.
-You may also be able to catch some ravens if you look towards the sky.
+You may also be able to catch some peregrine falcons – they’re known to nest just off trail nearby!

 You’ll see plenty of birds nesting in the trees and flying near the flowers.